-Tether currencies are often denoted by the ₮ symbol, for example USDT can be signified as USD₮ and Tether EUR (EURT) can also be signified as EUR₮.
-Tether Limited states that to keep the Tether pegged to fiat currencies, the balance of fiat currencies held in their reserves will be equal or greater than the Tethers in circulation.
+Tether currencies are often denoted by the ₮ symbol; for example, USDT can be signified as USD₮ and Tether EUR (EURT) can also be signified as EUR₮.
+Tether Limited states that to keep the Tether pegged to fiat currencies, the balance of fiat currencies held in its reserves will be equal to or greater than the Tethers in circulation.
 This is called a proof-of-reserve process.

 To find out more about USDT, check out our introductory guide.

 What should I consider if I want to buy USDT?